 Click any dashboard tile (see example dashboard below) to view further detail about the metrics displayed on that tile.
 Note that each tile serves as a shortcut to a list of entity types (hosts, processes, services, etc) for which monitoring data are available.
 For example, click the Databases tile to go to the Databases list; click the Apdex tile to access Apdex World map view; or click the Smartscape tile to access Smartscape view.
 To return to your home dashboard at any time, click the dashboard button in the upper-left corner of the menu bar.

 Each tile provides a real-time insight into the health of one aspect of your environment during a specific timeframe (except for Smartscape, which always reflects activity of the last 72 hours).
 The selected timeframe is configurable via the timeframe selector in the upper-right corner of the menu bar.
 In the example below, the tiles reflect environment activity during the last two hours (the default timeframe).
 For full details on the timeframe selector see Can I select an analysis timeframe across all views?.

 Home dashboard layout

 Making use of Header tiles, the default Dynatrace dashboard is visually organized into three sections, Quick overview, Application health, and Infrastructure.
 Each section is explained below.
 You can set up your own custom home dashboard sections to support your team's unique needs.

 The Quick overview section shows high-level observations related to your environment.
-Problems, Web checks, Applications, Databases, and Smartscape are high-level analysis views.
+Problems, Synthetic monitors, Applications, Databases, and Smartscape are high-level analysis views.
 You can quickly access further detail on these points by clicking these tiles.